ClionaOD/perceptual_confounds/README.md

     B. summarize_select_movies.py
         * should pick up on the output of model_efficiency.py (in line 310)
         * then generates a report on what the most common combination of 8 movies are - i.e. which ones should we decide upon

+    single_column_efficiency.py
+        * RC worked on this script to help solve things limiting efficiency: columns where an event rarely appears, appears all the time, or appears/disappears at a temporal frequency that we have no sensitivity to (e.g., very fast or > 1.5 minutes) and also colinear columns
+        * single_efficiency.jpg shows (blue bars) single regressor plus confound columns contrasts [1,0,...,0] and orange bars for a contrast with all regressors included (to see how good a column is with friends included).
+Orange bars being smaller than blue is good.
+        * then tried to improve power/efficiency by collapsing across columns, shown in bespoke_efficiency.jpg. and bespoke_timecourse.jpg.
+RC used his own efficiency function and produced test_efficiency.py to see if it was doing the right thing (it is)